 Color Meaning

 Purple Long task in progress

 Flashing green Ready to upload

 Yellow Packet transfer in progress

-o The buzzer will remain permanently silent.
+• The buzzer will remain permanently silent.

-The Fluctus monochrome display shows the most helpful information, making it much more convenient and less frustrating to use.
+The Fluctus monochrome display shows the most helpful information, making it much more convenient and less frustrating to use from other traditional rocketry HMI.